2060-io/hologram.zone-website/content/page/about.md

 {{< team-grid
     title="Our Leadership"
-    description="Meet the founders and advisors who are pioneering the future of verifiable digital trust and decentralized identity systems."
+    description="Meet the founders who are pioneering the future of verifiable digital trust and decentralized identity systems."
 >}}
 {{< team-member
     name="Fabrice Rochette"